geogbristol/SES/README.md

 ## Suggestions, questions, and feedback

-If you have a suggestion for a speaker (including yourself!), or a discussion topic, or you just want to give us some feedback please email [Ed](mailto:ed.atkins@bristol.ac.uk) or [Qiujie](mailto:qiujie.shi@bristol.ac.uk).
+If you have a suggestion for a speaker (including yourself!), or a discussion topic, or you just want to give us some feedback please email [Joe](mailto:jg.williams@bristol.ac.uk) or [Qiujie](mailto:qiujie.shi@bristol.ac.uk).

 ## Schedule